How to refresh your home with paint

 Property prices are going up and up, plus there are all those essential set-up costs of a new home.
 So does this mean ditching plans for sprucing up your new place?
 Absolutely not!
 It all starts with a lick of paint.

 When you’re buying a home, there are some costs that are pretty non-negotiable.
 Home insurance, for example, to cover the cost of rebuilding your investment – should that ever be necessary.
-And contents insurance to help you replace any precious belongings that get lost, stolen or damaged.
+And contents insurance to help you protect your precious belongings.

 But a refresh of your interior doesn’t need to cost a bundle.
 The only limit to what can be achieved lies within your imagination.
 You’ll be amazed at what you can do on a tiny budget and one of your very best friends is paint.